Victory-Ikechi-Okwe/AfCFTA_Rules_of_Origin/README.md

 each of those roles are divided amongst a few programs implemented in this repository.

+At first glance, this implementation might seem shockingly simple.
+This is by design.
+It's best to imagine the DWDS specification as a small programming language that captures the essence of its domain via the arrangement of logic into tables that can be interpreted with a minimal number of key logical operators.
+This implementation is the "kernel" of that programming language.

+The `invoke` program is the interpreter of that minimal language.
+The `select` program implements an "odd modularity" by organising rules by "when" they are needed.
+The `select` program is a loader for that "odd module system".
+The `sync` program implements a "packaging" protocol that permits sharing of rules. `Ingest` is context-aware revision control.

+We assume that this kernel would be integrated into a larger system.
+Also, the RM needs a "backend" to work with.
+The `api` serves as a "gateway" to the rest of the system.
+It arranges to invoke the other programs and orchestrates a suitable processing model (described later).

+All of these elements could be implemented by more complex software.
+While that might be the case, doing so would obscure a basic understanding of the DWDS design.
+This implementation's simplicity serves to educate the reader about the fundamentals of DWDS.
+It's up to them to decide whether this implementation is suitable for their use (we suspect it is) or whether they would like to implement something more complex.
+That might be a suitable decision in their context.

 The RM (rule-maker) component is intended to be implemented as an "interactive frontend" and, therefore, is not part of this "backend".
 Part of this "backend"